AlamgirSarkar/Excellence/README.md

-This is not the complete react project
+These are not the complete react project.